michaelthomasletts/michaelthomasletts.github.io/content/blog/threnody-for-maculae.md

     class="center"
 >}}

 I kept walking.
 Not because I am brave or strong or resilient but rather because I didn't know what the fuck else to do.
-And neither do you.
+And neither would you.

-I [formed an open-source collective](https://github.com/61418).
-I continued maintaining my open-source projects.
+I [formed an open-source software organization](https://github.com/61418) and continued maintaining my open-source projects.
 In fact, I [created a new one](https://github.com/61418/boto3-client-cache/).
-I'm even working on [another](https://github.com/61418/elhaz) in my free time.
+I'm even working on [another](https://github.com/61418/elhaz).
 I was accepted into the AWS Community Builders program.
 My work was featured in important newsletters and conferences.
+I attended conferences.
+I networked, made new friends, and went places.
 I showed love to the people I care about.
 I let my friends know what was going on with me, but honored my suffering in silence and dignity (until now).
-It is a miracle I haven't fallen apart.

 {{< figure
     src="/images/fog.png"